 Moving onto desserts…

-If you have ever had soybean ice cream at a sushi restaurant then you’ll find the taste of soybean curd somewhat familiar.
-Its jello like texture sits in a sweet milky base and is a favourite with the locals.
+If you have ever had soybean ice cream at a sushi restaurant, then you’ll find the taste of soybean curd somewhat familiar.
+Its gelatinous texture sits in a sweet, milky base and is a favourite with the locals.

 The spot to try it is at the Lao Ban Soya Beancurd #01-125 Stall at the Old Airport Road Food Centre in East Singapore.

 Ice Kachang (meaning ice beans) is technically a Malaysian dessert, but is probably one of Singapore’s most ubiquitous desserts.
 It is probably the closest thing to a healthy ice cream that you’ll find here in Singapore.
 It consists of shaved ice flavoured with fruit syrup, topped with fruit jellies, milk, and bits of fruits on top.
 The treat is cold and refreshing and so much better for you than ice cream, yet feels equally delicious!